surf-visualization/paraview-course/docs/exercise1.md

     ![](images/volume-warning.png)

-    When enabling Volume representation a dialog box may pop up asking if you are sure.
+    When enabling Volume representation for the first time in a session, a dialog box may pop up asking if you are sure, which you can answer with Yes.
 For large datasets volume rendering can be problematic if your system doesn't have a lot of memory and/or has a slow GPU.
 For the datasets used here volume rendering on most systems should not be a problem.

 Especially in Volume representation you can clearly see that indeed we are looking at the scan of a (boy's) head.